ToastCoder/opencortex/README.md

 ## Quick Start (The "One-Click" Setup)

-`setup.sh` script handles everything from installing necesary softwares to managing the environment.
+`run.sh` script handles everything from installing necesary softwares to managing the environment.
 Enter the following in terminal.

 ```bash
 chmod +x run.sh